Little Sugar Creek Greenway: Little Sugar Creek

 Unlike many large cities, Charlotte is not sited on or near a sea, lake, or significant river; its hydrogeography is based on small streams and creeks, Little Sugar Creek being perhaps the most prominent.
 The name of Little Sugar Creek (which has also been called Sugar Creek, a name that has also been applied to what is now called Irwin Creek) derives from the Sugaree tribe indigenous to the area.

 Running through some of Charlotte's oldest neighborhoods, over time parts of Little Sugar Creek became hidden by houses, factories, parking lots, riprap, highways, and culverts.
 The stream also became very polluted by runoff from factories and sewers, and litter.

 Controlled flooding on Little Sugar Creek in December 2015.
 In the 1990s floods caused extensive damage along the Sugar Creek watershed.

-As recently as 2000 Little Sugar Creek was "the most polluted stream in Charlotte-Mecklenburg, a fetid stew of runoff and industrial waste trickling beneath parking decks and buildings on the fringe of downtown."
+As recently as 2000, Little Sugar Creek was "the most polluted stream in Charlotte-Mecklenburg, a fetid stew of runoff and industrial waste trickling beneath parking decks and buildings on the fringe of downtown."
 Businesses dumped waste straight into its water, the fumes so noxious they were said to peel the paint off nearby buildings.
 Moreover, flood-prone buildings had to be razed, and much of the stream was covered by concrete which had to be removed.
-The pollution problem began to be solved when straight-piping of wastes was outlawed in 1998; nevertheless Little Sugar Creek Greenway became the most expensive stream restoration in Mecklenburg county.
+The pollution problem began to be solved when straight-piping of wastes was outlawed in 1998; nevertheless, Little Sugar Creek Greenway became the most expensive stream restoration in Mecklenburg County.

+In 1999, Charlotte initiated a buyout program on the Little Sugar Creek floodplain.
+450 properties have been acquired to reduce flood risk.
+There was a history of reshaping and modifying the creek known as straightening and dredging, which the buyout program hoped to remedy.

+Within the flood-risk zone, expensive homes are still able to be built.
+Special flood-mitigating modifications like higher foundations are only available to wealthier builders, creating a wealth disparity in the neighborhoods around the floodplain.

+Even with Charlotte’s population more than doubling from 427,000 in 1990 to 898,000 in 2022, Charlotte has been using proactive planning instruments such as zoning restrictions and surface water buffer policies to reduce ecological degradation.